Nada (Shakira song)

-"Nada" (English: "Nothing") is a song by Colombian singer and songwriter Shakira released as a promotional single on 19 May 2017 and as the eighth official single from El Dorado on 3 November 2018.
+"Nada" (English: "Nothing") is a song by Colombian singer-songwriter Shakira released as a promotional single on 19 May 2017.
 Its lyrics were written by Shakira.
 Its musical composition was done by Shakira and her longtime collaborator Luis Fernando Ochoa.

 Release

-The song was originally released as a promotional single for "El Dorado" in 2017 just before the album's release.
+The song was released as a promotional single for "El Dorado" on 19 May 2017, just a week before the album's release.
 The song was well received by both critics and fans who applauded Shakira for returning to her 90s rock ballad roots.
-It was officially released as a single in November 3, 2018 and it was considered to be an "Epic house ballad".
+It was considered to be an "epic house ballad".

 Music video

 The official music video for the song was released on 3 November 2018 for the final night of her El Dorado World Tour.
-The video premiered during a show in Bogota, Colombia and was then uploaded to YouTube after the show.
+The video premiered during a show in Bogotá, Colombia and was then uploaded to YouTube after the show.